Search

 “Soil microorganisms are highly unknown even to this day .”

 Are you curious about the Active Matter project and Jesús’s work?
-Check this review about soil-on-chip.
+Check his review on soil-on-chip and his work on the Active Matter project.